EricFram/anderbot-groupme-forwarding/README.md

 - BOT_ID (random numbers and letters assigned when you register bot on GroupMe)
 - BOT_NAME (custom name assigned when you register bot on GroupMe)
 - FORWARDING_ADDRESS (URL of your Slackbot)

+## Notes

+The configuration of this bot was based off the GroupMe Node bot tutorial project. https://github.com/groupme/bot-tutorial-nodejs

+For help setting up the bot or Heroku, follow their guide.

+MIT License